ealpha072/school-management-system/README.md

 * Remove the hardcoded form values
 * Work on the casing of form values as they are stored in database
 * Processing excell file
-* Work on fields that are not required
-* Icons offline
-* Restructure the SQLs for universality
 * Provisions for no results in searches
 * adding roles to test the pages
 * Add more columns to admin table to be used in sytem settings